fenago/oracle19c-labs/dataguard/lab_guides/lab13.md

 ### 1. **Setup and Preliminary Checks**:
    - On `localhost`, open a terminal window and connect as `oracle`.
-   - Ensure the environment variables are set to `orcl2`.
+   - Ensure the environment variables are set to `orclcdb`.
    - Launch SQL*Plus.
    - Make sure all pluggable databases are accessible for queries.
 If any pluggable database is in the `MOUNTED` state or shut down, the subsequent steps might not yield comprehensive results.